Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Simulations

 \subsection{Simulation settings}

-In this section, we will study the numeric properties of our proposed methodology and compare its performance with a few existing methods under various model setups.
-In particular, we consider two models: our proposed functional bilinear model \eqref{eqn:2dflr} and the broader Model~\eqref{eqn:2dflr-other}.
-The latter model is unfavorable to our methodology as the true coefficient function is two-dimensional instead of the product of two 1D functions.
-However, it will be shown that our method still performs well with some tweaks.
+We now demonstrate numeric properties of our proposed methodology, in comparison with a few existing methods.
+In particular, we consider three model settings as discussed in the introduction: our proposed functional bilinear Model \eqref{eqn:2dflr}, the broader low rank functional bilinear Model \eqref{eqn:2dflr-2}, and the broadest Model ~\eqref{eqn:2dflr-other} for robustness verification.
+The last setting is unfavorable to our methodology as the true coefficient function is two-dimensional instead of the product of two 1D functions.
+However, it will be shown that our method still performs well with the deflation approach mentioned in Section~1, right after introducing Model \eqref{eqn:2dflr-2}.

-We consider two streams of the existing methods: one is the Bayesian approach with Gaussian Markov random field (GMRF) priors \citep{happ2018impact}; the other one is what we refer to as 2D-FPCR, which is based upon the regression of the estimated 2D functional PCs (2D-FPCA). \citet{chen2012modeling,park2015longitudinal,chen2017modelling} all studied the problem of 2D-FPCA and we will adopt the last one because of its nice properties. \citet{chen2017modelling} describe two versions of 2D-FPCA to estimate the PCs, namely, product FPCA and marginal FPCA, depending on two different assumptions of Karhunen–Lo\`eve representation of the covariance operator.
-These two versions lead to two estimators of $\beta_0(\cdot,\cdot)$ in Model \eqref{eqn:2dflr-other} respectively, and we name them PFPCR and MFPCR accordingly.
+We consider three streams of existing methods.
+The first stream is the Bayesian approach with Gaussian Markov random field (GMRF) priors \citep{happ2018impact}.
+The second one is what we refer to as 2D-FPCR, which is based upon the regression of the scalar response on the estimated 2D functional PCs (2D-FPCA). \citet{chen2012modeling,park2015longitudinal,chen2017modelling} all studied the problem of 2D-FPCA and we will adopt the last one because of its nice properties. \citet{chen2017modelling} described two versions of 2D-FPCA to estimate the PCs, namely, product FPCA and marginal FPCA, which lead to two estimators of $\beta_0(\cdot,\cdot)$ in Model \eqref{eqn:2dflr-other} respectively, referred to as PFPCR and MFPCR accordingly.
 Implementation of FPCR requires the knowledge of the number of PCs.
 In what follows, we will compare various possibilities for the unknown ranks.\footnote{For GMRF, the implementation is available on the webpage \href{https://github.com/ClaraHapp/SOIR}{https://github.com/ClaraHapp/SOIR}.
 For the calculation of 2D-FPCA, we use the \texttt{ProductFPCA} and \texttt{MarginalFPCA} functions in the \texttt{PACE} package at \href{https://www.stat.ucdavis.edu/PACE/}{https://www.stat.ucdavis.edu/PACE/}.}

+The third stream targets at the estimation of $\beta_0(\cdot,\cdot)$ in Model \eqref{eqn:2dflr-other} directly via an RKHS framework.
+Such a task can be accomplished via solving \eqref{eqn:onewayobj} while considering a four-dimensional reproducing kernel $K(\cdot,\cdot,\cdot,\cdot)$.
+To the best of our knowledge, there is no literature that specifically studies the theoretical properties for solving the problem of estimating Model \eqref{eqn:2dflr-other} via adopting a four-dimensional kernel in \eqref{eqn:onewayobj}.
+Although \citet{sun2018optimal,sang2022nonlinear} considered a four-dimensional kernel, they were for the problem with one-dimensional functional input, one-dimensional functional output, and two-dimensional coefficient function.